To enable Imply Hybrid (formerly Imply Cloud) Auth for your organization, contact your Imply account representative.

 To configure LDAP, follow these steps:

-In the Imply auth console, click User Federation in the left navigation menu.
+Click User Federation from the left menu.

-Click the Add Provider menu and choose ldap from list.
+Click the Add Provider menu and choose ldap from the list.
 The LDAP configuration settings appear as follows:

 Console Display Name

-Name used when this provider is referenced in the admin console.
+Name used when this provider is referenced in the Admin Console.

 The priority of this provider when looking up users or adding a user.

 The import may also have to be synchronized with your LDAP server.
-However, import synchronization is not necessary in the case that the LDAP mappers are configured to always read particular attributes from the LDAP rather than from the database.
+However, import synchronization is not necessary in the case that the LDAP mappers are configured to always read particular attributes from the LDAP server rather than from the database.

 This storage mode is controlled by the